davidbeckingsale/davidbeckingsale.github.io/_posts/2011-08-12-adding-notes-to-simplenote-via-the-command-line-and-dropbox.md

 However, for quick snippets, in what I imagine to be [Notational Velocity][2] style, the web-interface isn't the quickest thing to use.
 Since a premium account allows you to sync all your notes to/from Dropbox, I decided I would try and write some kind of shell function to help me out.

 Here it is:
+{% highlight bash %}
     note() {
         echo "$@[2,10000]" > ~/Dropbox/notes/$1
     }
+{% endhighlight %}

 I can now type
+{% highlight bash %}

-    notes my_note.txt write blog post about this and that will create a note in the folder in my Dropbox that syncs with Simplenote.
-The
+    notes my_note.txt write blog post about this
+{% endhighlight %}

-`[2,10000]` range for putting the args into quotes is a bit hacky, but I wasn't sure how else I could do it, and a quick bit of googling didn't really help.
+and that will create a note in the folder in my Dropbox that syncs with Simplenote.
+The `[2,10000]` range for putting the args into quotes is a bit hacky, but I wasn't sure how else I could do it, and a quick bit of googling didn't really help.
 I also wanted to avoid having to type quotes on the command line when I was trying to capture a note.</p>
 Not bad for 5 minutes work, now I just have to remember to use it!

  [1]: http://simplenoteapp.com/